 Meanwhile, the average value per transaction declined for 15 consecutive months.
 According to Naidoo, these declines are only surpassed by the data that followed the 2008/9 global financial crisis.
 However, the current declines are not close to the large double-digit ones in that period.

 This decline in the average value of transaction is juxtaposed against number of transactions which is increasing.
 The number of actual transactions within the BankservAfrica Economic Transaction Index was 101.1 million in July.
 This was 9.5% more than July 2017, according to Naidoo.

 “This growth suggests individuals and firms are transacting by electronic means.
 It could also demonstrate that more of the players that have recently entered the system are substantially smaller than those already in the payments system.

 Therefore, while the total nominal transactional value increased by 3.9%, the average transaction value was less – even in nominal terms.
 This creates a strange situation in that actual real values are decreasing but more transactions are taking place.

-The standardised BETI, which accounts for the number of days in a month, as well as weekdays, was R817.5 billion in May.
+The standardised BETI, which accounts for the number of days in a month, as well as weekdays, was R824.3 billion.